All Products

 Billing difference

-You are not charged for starting the tool.
-You are charged only for the actual GPU time consumed during image generation.
+No charge for tool startup.
+You are billed only for actual GPU time consumed during image generation tasks.

-For example, if you start a tool, click Generate on the tool's WebUI page, and an image is generated after 10 seconds, you are billed for 10 seconds.
+For example, if you start a tool, initiate generation on the tool's WebUI, and an image renders in 10 seconds, you are charged for 10 seconds of GPU usage.

-For example, billing starts as soon as you see the tool's WebUI page.
-If the tool is open for 20 minutes, you are billed for 20 minutes, regardless of whether you use it.
-Closing the browser tab for the tool also closes the tool.
-Billing stops after the tool is successfully closed.
+For example, billing starts when the tool's WebUI becomes accessible.
+If the tool remains active for 20 minutes, you are billed for 20 minutes regardless of actual usage.
+Closing the browser tab terminates the tool and stops billing.

 Difference in custom installation of models and node plug-ins

 Does not support custom plug-in installation.
-Only a few basic plug-ins are pre-installed, such as text-to-image, image-to-image, and ControlNet.
+Only essential pre-installed plug-ins are available, including text-to-image, image-to-image, and ControlNet.

 Supports custom installation of models, nodes, and plug-ins.
 For more information, see Upload a local model to the PAI ArtLab platform.